 What factors determine where you fall on the timeline spectrum?

-The 2–6 week to 3–6 month range is wide.
-Specific factors determine whether you're on the fast or slow end.
+The 2-6 week to 3-6 month range is wide.
+Specific factors determine whether you land on the fast or slow end.

 Your existing domain authority and digital footprint.
 A site with established Google rankings, existing backlinks, and a known entity profile in AI knowledge bases starts with significant advantages.
 First Answer’s analysis (February 2025) notes that “starting from scratch adds 2-3 months to every timeline.”
 A new domain building AI citation presence from zero should plan for the longer end of every estimate.

 Third-party corroboration strength.
-The presence of reviews on G2, Capterra, or similar platforms, mentions in industry publications, and references in technical communities accelerates the process significantly — particularly for ChatGPT, which leans hardest on domain authority and external corroboration.
+Reviews on G2, Capterra, or similar platforms, mentions in industry publications, and references in technical communities accelerate the process significantly, particularly for ChatGPT, which leans hardest on domain authority and external corroboration.
 A SaaS company with 50 G2 reviews, two press mentions, and a GitHub repository will reach ChatGPT citations faster than an equally well-structured company with no third-party presence.

 Market competition density.
 A specialized consulting firm in a niche industry faces less AI competition than a CRM platform competing with Salesforce, HubSpot, and 30 other credible tools.
 More competitive categories require stronger corroboration, more content depth, and more time before citations become consistent.

-Whether you're doing everything simultaneously or sequentially.
-First Answer specifically identifies sequential execution as a timeline-extender: "most businesses fix schema, then citations, then content, then reviews — sequentially.
+Whether you run all workstreams in parallel or sequentially.
+First Answer specifically identifies sequential execution as a timeline-extender: “Most businesses fix schema, then citations, then content, then reviews, sequentially.
 The fastest path is executing all four workstreams simultaneously.
-This requires more upfront investment but cuts total timeline by 30–40%."
+This requires more upfront investment but cuts total timeline by 30-40%.”

 How is AEO different from SEO in terms of timeline?